sapio-lang/sapio/ctv_emulators/README.md

 See [Sapio CLI](../cli/README.md) for how to run a server.

+## Explicit program evaluation

+`emulator_connect::program` provides `ProgramOracle` and `ProgramClient` for predicates beyond fixed CTV templates.
+The operator registers an evaluator;
+each request supplies an exact program instance, auxiliary evidence and a selected Taproot input/path.
+The evaluator sees only signed transaction fields.
+Public key derivation and contract compilation require no running oracle.

+See the [program-emulation guide](../docs/PROGRAM_EMULATION.md) for the protocol, trust assumptions and a runnable payment continuation.
+This is a separate Rust API and wire protocol; the CLI and CTV service described below retain their existing template-hash signing rule.

 ## Connection lifecycle

 The default client deadline is 30 seconds for each peer's signing exchange.
 It